 Therefore, it is hardly surprising that our ancestors highly valued trees.
 While the concept of ecosystem services is recent to human understanding, it only cements the notion that saving trees and planting more trees is extremely beneficial to humans.

-Thus, it become necessary that we must look at conservation of trees as of vital importance not only in forested landscapes but also in urban areas.
+Thus, it becomes necessary that we must look at the conservation of trees as of vital importance not only in forested landscapes but also in urban areas.

 To know more about trees and their importance, especially in urban areas watch the video given below.